cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

 ## Front Page Management

 The front page of the website has been designed to be easily customisable without needing to edit code.
-Here's how to manage each section:
+Here's some detail on how to manage each section:

 ### Hero Section